 Medicare Supplemental Insurance (Medigap or MedSup) is specifically designed to supplement Medicare's benefits and is regulated by federal and state law, It must be clearly identified as Medicare Supplemental Insurance and it must provide specific benefits that help fill the gaps in your Medicare coverage.
 Other kinds of insurance may help you with out-of-pocket health care costs but they do not qualify as Medigap plans.

-In Arizona there are more than 25 companies that sell Medigap Plans.
-We represent many of them.
-It is important to us that we can offer the best value to our clients.
+In Arizona there are a lot of companies that sell Medigap Plans and we represent many of them.
+It's important to us that we can offer the best value to our clients.

 "The Cost of Medigap policies can vary widely.
 There can be big differences in the premiums that insurance companies charge for exactly the same coverage."